The Ultimate 3 Days in San Francisco Itinerary

 Union Square at night, one of the best places to stay during your 3 day San Francisco weekend getaway

-Where to Eat During 3 Days in San Francisco
+Where to Eat During a Long Weekend in San Francisco

-If you enjoy dining outside, then you are going to love San Francisco.
-The city continually ranks among top cities for foodies in the country.
-In San Francisco, you can savor a variety of cuisines, eat at food carts, and attend wine tasting events, all less than a mile away from each other.
+In San Francisco, you can savor a variety of cuisines, eat at food carts, and attend wine-tasting events, all less than a mile away from each other.

 Here are some of the top places to eat and drink when exploring San Francisco in 3 days!